It was a hot, summer day in 1994. The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.

-“Don’t point that at me,” said the buck.
+“Please don’t point that at me,” said the buck.

-“But it’s hunting season,” the man replied.
+“But it’s hunting season,” replied the man.

-“If it’s a matter of survival, that’s one thing,” said the buck.
+“Well... if it’s a matter of survival, that’s one thing,” said the buck.
 “But if it’s a matter of sport, I can think of a better contest.”

 “What did you have in mind,” asked the man, slowly lowering his gun?